Charles Kingsford Smith: Honours and legacy

+In 1929, Kingsford Smith was honoured by the Australian Aero Club Federal Council with the Oswald Watt Gold Medal (Australia's highest aviation award) for his record-breaking 12 day and 18 hour flight from Derby, Western Australia to Croydon, London.
+The following year, Kingsford Smith was again honoured with the Oswald Watt Gold Medal for his 1930 England to Australia and Trans-Atlantic flights.

 In 1930, Kingsford Smith was the inaugural recipient of the Segrave Trophy, awarded for "Outstanding Skill, Courage and Initiative on Land, Water [or] in the Air".

 Kingsford Smith was knighted in the 1932 King's Birthday Honours List as a Knight Bachelor.
 He received the accolade on 3 June 1932 from His Excellency Sir Isaac Isaacs, the Governor-General of Australia, for services to aviation and later was appointed honorary Air Commodore of the Royal Australian Air Force.

 In 1986, Kingsford Smith was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.